 Make it feel human, not engineered

-show the zig zag back and forth or ditch the fins in a top turn (video is best) could even be close up of just the board and feet
+Performance surfing or barrel (video is best) could even be close up of just the board and feet

 no more floating boards.